BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Chrysippus.md

-- Virtue is both  sufficient for happiness
+- Virtue is both necessary and sufficient for happiness